Transfer operator for ultradifferentiable expanding maps of the circle

 We shall give bounds on the singular values of $\mathcal{L}$ acting on $\mathcal{H}$ depending on the Denjoy--Carleman class to which $T$ belongs (see Theorem \ref{thm1quant}).
 For the smallest classes, the operator $\mathcal{L}$ turns out to be trace class and in this case the dynamical determinant can be written as

 When $\mathcal{L}$ is not known to be trace class, we will see that we can implement the \emph{nuclear power decomposition} from \cite{Tsu} to study the dynamical determinant, as stated in the following theorem (see \cite{Gohb,Groth} for the general theory of trace class and nuclear operators, notice that, on a Hilbert space, a nuclear operator of order $0$ is just a compact operators whose singular values are $p$-summable for all $p > 0$).
+This decomposition allows to write the dynamical determinant as a particular case of \emph{Weinstein--Aronszajn determinant} (see \cite[IV.\S 6]{Kato} and references therein).

 \begin{thm} Let $T$ and $\mathcal{H}$ be as in Theorem \ref{thmintro}.
-There are two compact operators $\mathcal{L}_c$ and $\mathcal{L}_b$ from $\mathcal{H}$ to itself such that $\mathcal{L}_c$ is nuclear of order $0$, the spectral radius of $\mathcal{L}_b$ is $0$, the operator $\mathcal{L}$ is the sum of $\mathcal{L}_b$ and $\mathcal{L}_c$ and for all $z \in \C$ we have
+There are two compact operators $\mathcal{L}_c$ and $\mathcal{L}_b$ from $\mathcal{H}$ to itself such that $\mathcal{L}_c$ is nuclear of order $0$, the spectral radius of $\mathcal{L}_b$ is $0$, the operator $\mathcal{L}$ is the sum of $\mathcal{L}_b$ and $\mathcal{L}_c$ and, for all $z \in \C$, we have

 \end{thm}

 This theorem can be made quantitative if $T$ belongs to a specific Denjoy--Carleman class, in particular we establish a bound on the growth of the dynamical determinant $d$ (see Proposition \ref{propbound}).